 Inside: This time of the year is filled with exciting holidays and loads of stress!
 Want to do something that is soothing, relaxing and rejuvenating?
-Bath salts to the rescue!
+DIY bath salts to the rescue!
 Take a peek at these 3 amazing bath salt recipes perfect for stressed-out moms and wired kids.

-Busy moms need something to do when they are desperately in need of a break.
-It’s impossible to take a whole day off for R&R, but there are “small” things we can do to recharge our batteries.
-Therapeutic baths can be that “break” that provide the soothing relief from stresses, strains, and exhaustion.
+When your family is in need of a break, there are “small” things you can do to recharge batteries.
+Therapeutic baths can provide soothing relief from stresses, strains, and exhaustion.
 Even a 15-20-minute bath can revitalize the senses and heal the body.
-And DIY bath salts are super simple to make and can be that activity that makes all the difference in your day or the catalyst for getting to sleep at night.
+And DIY bath salts are super simple to make and are amazing for a relaxing bath.

 Best Time for Bathing